DanPug/Colour-Match-Game/README.md

 ## Testing

 Functions are written out with the help of Code Institute lesson materials and projects, w3schools, mdn web docs, overAPI.com (Javascript and JQuery cheat sheets).
-JS Code is validated using JSHint.com
+JS Code is validated using JSHint.com.
+Code teested with Python Tutor.

+to do:
+fix incorrect click not working fix game over repeating
+Add congratulations message for completing the game media queries add more comments more testing finish styling hide start button when playing?